-CalPortland Company is a major producer of cement, ready mixed concrete, aggregates, concrete products and asphalt in the western United States and Canada.
+Company is a major producer of cement, ready mixed concrete, aggregates, concrete products and asphalt in the western United States and Canada.
 Founded in 1891 with the principle of providing unsurpassed quality, CalPortland remains a leader in the industry through its commitment to quality, safety, customer service, technical excellence and environmental leadership.
 The company maintains its headquarters in Glendora, California and operates in the Western U.S. and two Canadian Provinces.
-For more information about CalPortland Company, visit www.calportland.com.
+For more information about CalPortland Company visit www.calportland.com .

 About the ENERGY STAR Industrial Program

-Since 2006, the ENERGY STAR Industrial Program has annually certified manufacturing plants for reaching the top 25 percent of energy performance in their industries nationwide.
-Over 190 plants have achieved this distinction since 2006.
-For more information, see: www.energystar.gov/plants.
-For specific plant profiles, see: www.energystar.gov/buildinglist.
-To learn more about how ENERGY STAR and industry work together, see: www.energystar.gov/industry
+Since 2006, the ENERGY STAR Industrial Program has annually certified manufacturing plants for performing within the top 25% of energy performance in their industries nationwide.
+More than 200 plants have achieved this distinction since 2006.
+For more information, see: https://www.energystar.gov/buildings/facility-owners-and-managers/industrial-plants/earn-recognition/plant-certification

 About ENERGY STAR

 ENERGY STAR® is the government-backed symbol for energy efficiency, providing simple, credible, and unbiased information that consumers and businesses rely on to make well-informed decisions.
-Thousands of industrial, commercial, utility, state, and local organizations—including more than 40 percent of the Fortune 500®—rely on their partnership with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions.
-Together, since 1992, ENERGY STAR and its partners have helped save American families and businesses $430 billion on their energy costs—while also achieving broad emissions reductions—all through voluntary action.
-More background information about ENERGY STAR can be found at energystar.gov/about and energystar.gov/numbers.
+Thousands of industrial, commercial, utility, state, and local organizations—including more than 40% of the Fortune 500®—rely on their partnership with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions.
+Since 1992, ENERGY STAR and its partners helped save American families and businesses nearly 4 trillion kilowatt-hours of electricity and achieve over 3 billion metric tons of greenhouse gas reductions—all through voluntary action.
+In 2017 alone, ENERGY STAR and its partners helped Americans avoid $30 billion in energy costs.
+More information about ENERGY STAR can be found at: https://www.energystar.gov/about/ and https://www.energystar.gov/about/origins_mission/energy_star_numbers